 My Art View

 My participation in art is an explicit blend of music and painting.
 My mind connects music to painting and painting to music.
 Discovering a new expression from music stimulates my creative process.
-Together both modes spark a synergistic energy whereby I take one art form and reshape it into another.
+Together both modes spark a synergistic energy allowing me to take one art form and reshape it into another.

 My process is a series of discrete steps: listening to music, imagining the completed work, seeing the end from an abstract beginning and allowing my expression to form the work.
 I use a limited palette to bend and shape an image while endeavoring to maintain a balance between abstraction, realism and chance.
 I would describe my style as abstract realism.